 If your melamine dinnerware lacks an official NSF logo, pictured below, there's no telling what's in the product, how it was made, or how well it will perform durability-wise for foodservice use.

-That’s why it’s important to seek out reputable companies like G.E.T. because all of our melamine products earn NSF certification.
+That’s why it’s important to seek out reputable companies like G.E.T. because all of our melamine products earn and maintain NSF certification.
 Some suppliers and manufacturers may certify some of their products illegitimately without having their factory audited.

 Like we mentioned earlier, getting the factory and the production process reviewed and certified are part of a complete, valid certification.
 If a factory has not been audited, then any NSF logo on a product is invalid.
 It's unfortunate, and sometimes even an honest mistake, but we've seen it happen first-hand, which leads us to our next point.